-The Town of Charlotte Court House, Virginia (the "Town"), which was incorporated in 1874, has a population of approximately 543 living within an area of 2 square miles.
+The Town of Charlotte Court House, Virginia (the "Town"), which was incorporated in 1874, has a population of approximately 507 living within an area of 2 square miles.
 The Town is located in the central area of Charlotte County, Virginia.
 The Town is governed by an elected mayor and a six-member Council with each serving administrative and legislative functions.

-The Town of Charlotte Court House, Virginia engages in a comprehensive range of municipal services, including general government administration, public safety, public works, and parks, recreation, and cultural.
+The Town of Charlotte Court House, Virginia engages in a comprehensive range of municipal services, including general government administration, public safety, and public works.